bijection/g9/README.md

 #### ctx
-`ctx` is the drawing context that gets passed to `data2graphics`.
+`ctx` is the drawing context that gets passed to `render`.
 It has two read-only properties `ctx.width` and `ctx.height` that give the current width and height of the drawing, a special method, `ctx.pure`, that can speed up recursive drawings, and a variety of drawing methods.